zeehio/cll-chromatin/manuscript/main.md

 Supervised machine-learning approaches based on clinical annotations seems therefore valuable in uncovering sample substructure and characterization of regions contributing to the distinshion between sample grouups and therefore should be applyied to new groups of cases with features of clinical relevance (*e.g.* different therapies, overal survival).

 ###### fig4
-Although reverse engineering of regulatory networks in human cells has been a goal for a while (for example in B cells [@Basso2005])
-Large-scale detection of regulatory interactions in a patient-specific manner has never been achieved.
-This is thus the first application of GRN inference through TF footprinting at the individual level in a cancer setting cancer.
+Although reverse engineering of regulatory networks in human cells has been a goal for a while (inclusively in B cells [@Basso2005; @Lefebvre2010]) large-scale detection of regulatory interactions in a patient-specific manner has never been achieved.
+This work presents thus the first application of GRN inference through TF footprinting in a cancer setting cancer.

-We revealed ...
+While the network infered from all CLL samples might reveal general cellular activity or pan-cancer signals, some B cell-specific TFs are also shown to have high regulatory activity.
+Such examples include important factors for B cell maturation such as BCL6, PAX5 and SPI1, but other factors known to be markers of CLL progression such as E2F4 [@Falt2005].

-Nonetheless, two of the most differentially regulated genes have been shown to have IGHV mutation status-dependent regulation: the HOXA4 gene is regulated by X10 TFs in uCLL (RUNX1, BCL6, among others) contrasting with only a basal transcription factor (SP1) binding its regulatory elements - since the HOXA4 locus has been shown to be hypermethylated in mCLL [@Strathdee2006] we hypotesise that DNA methylation at its locus in mCLL and prevents the binding of TFs either directly or by recruitment of chromatin modifiers which repress the locus' chromatin.
-Similarly, TP63 has higher degree of connections in uCLL  and has been shown to be downregulated in CLL compared to normal B cells, probably through DNA methylation of its promoter [@Humphries2013].
-Nonetheless, its expression was higher in uCLL, the group where we detect higher number of connections in the uCLL-specific GRN.
+Among the most differentially regulated TFs between uCLL and mCLL, we have detected a few known cases that have IGHV mutation status-dependent regulation: several genes in the HOXA cluster are among the most differentialy regulated genes, although interestingly, in opposing directions.
+Since this locus has been shown to be hypermethylated in mCLL [@Strathdee2006] we hypotesise that DNA methylation at its locus in mCLL and prevents the binding of TFs either directly or by recruitment of chromatin modifiers which repress the locus' chromatin.

 Inference of GRNs through TF foootprinting seems therefore capable of retrieving known regulatory interactions in disease subgroups and due to the genome-wide nature nature of ATAC-seq data, is likely to reveal many new interactions of potential clinical relevance.
 This approach should be of particular use in cancer, where where the gene regulatory program of cells is often changed, but also in percision medicine in the context of several diseases since it is possible to infer GRNs with relative confidence albeit with low sensitivity from a single ATAC-seq sample.

-Final concluding phrase.
+###### end
+This work systematically dissects the regulatory patterns and inter-patient heterogeneity of CLL based on chromatin data for a large patient cohort – finding groups of molecular phenotypes with distinct usage of regulatory regions and signalling pathways, and specific regulatory interactions of potential therapeutic relevance.

 ## Acknowledgements